diplotn1kov/diplotn1kov/README.md

 I am always open to everything new and will be glad to meet you!

 ### Hard-skills:
-- Python (Pandas, NumPy, Matplotlib, Seaborn, SciPy and etc.)
+- Python
-- SQL (Oracle, PostgreSQL, ClickHouse, MS SQL, Vertica)
+- SQL (Oracle, PostgreSQL, ClickHouse, Vertica)
-- MS Excel
-- MS Power BI
+- MS Excel | Power BI
-- Tableau
+- Apache Airflow | InformaticaPC